Best Electric Chainsaws & Reviews for 2023

 Its brushless motor is powerful enough to cut through most wood types, making this battery-powered electric chain saw suitable for construction and outdoor jobs.
 The Dewalt 20 Volts is only 9 lbs. in weight with batteries attached.
 It is a massive and light duty saw with little maintenance.

-We found other features that add great value, like a tool-free chain tensioner and hand guards, bar tightening knob, and an automatic oil change.
-Our team loves how DEWALT made this cordless chainsaw lightweight and with a low kickback chain.
+I found other features that add great value, like a tool-free chain tensioner and hand guards, bar tightening knob, and an automatic oil change.
+I love how DEWALT made this cordless chainsaw lightweight and with a low kickback chain.
 Plus, the powerful machine and auto chain oil also extend the lifespan of the MAX XR model.

 7. Sun Joe SWJ599E Chainsaw